postlight/ci-failed-test-reporter/README.md

     when: on_fail # only run this when tests have failed
 ```

 You can check out [this CircleCI config](.circleci/config.example.yml) for a full working example.
+The only thing you will definitely want to change is the `working_directory` value, which should be changed to the name of your repo.
+Note that this config assumes you're saving your test reports as `/test-report.json` in the root directory.

 ### Setting Up Your GitHub API Key Environment Variable